MicrosoftDocs/mixed-reality/mrtk-unity/mrtk3-overview/index.md

 ![MRTK_UX_v3_Cover.png](images/MRTK_UX_v3_Cover.png)

-# Welcome to the MRTK3 Public Preview!

-We hear your excitement, and we want to give you early access to our newest features and invite you to take part in shaping our future iterations through your feedback.
-This public preview represents an early snapshot in development.
-Some features are still missing, broken, or otherwise not at parity with MRTK 2.x.
-We appreciate your patience while we shape the future of MRTK and look forward to your feedback and suggestions.
-We’re excited to give you a glimpse of what is to come!

-## What should this private preview be used for?

-* Try out our newest features and build prototypes
-* Familiarize yourself with XRI and the Unity infrastructure on top of which MRTK3 is built
-* Evaluate the new packaging strategy and the a la carte dependency model
-* Explore OpenXR compatibility and features
-* Learn about our new UX systems and visual design language

-## What should this private preview _not_ be used for?

-* Migrating any existing projects from 2.x to MRTK3.
-The API instability of these early releases may make a migration effort frustrating.
-* Writing production-ready code that expects a stable API
-* Evaluate performance for your applications (Full release may have significant performance differences compared to the codebase today)

-## **Head to the docs!**
-Head over to [the Wiki tab for the welcome page (this page)](https://mixedrealitycloud.visualstudio.com/MRTK/_wiki/wikis/MRTK.wiki/216/Welcome-to-MRTK3), instructions on setup, additional information about our features, and feedback/bug reporting options.

-## What is MRTK3?

-MRTK3 is a Microsoft-driven project that provides a set of components and features used to accelerate cross-platform MR app development in Unity.
+MRTK3 is the third generation of the Microsoft Mixed Reality Toolkit for Unity.
+It is a Microsoft driven open source project to accelerate cross-platform mixed reality development in Unity.
+This new version is built on top of Unity's XR Management system and XR Interaction Toolkit.
 Here are some of its functions:

 * Provides the **cross-platform input system and building blocks for spatial interactions and UI**.
 * Enables **rapid prototyping** via in-editor simulation that allows you to see changes immediately.
 * Operates as an **extensible framework** that allows developers the ability to swap out core components.
 * **Supports a wide range of platforms:**.

+## Welcome to the MRTK3 Public Preview!

+We hear your excitement, and we want to give you early access to our newest features and invite you to take part in shaping our future iterations through your feedback.
+MRTK3 is now in public preview, which represents our current snapshot in development.
+Some features are still missing, broken, or otherwise not at parity with MRTK 2.x.
+We appreciate your patience while we shape the future of MRTK and look forward to your feedback and suggestions.
+We’re excited to give you a glimpse of what is to come!

 ### Supported platforms